 It's a festivity when we do everything in our power to spend time with family and friends.

 Christmas is indeed a serious matter in all of Scandinavia.
 Not serious in the true meaning of the word, but rather it’s considered a time of year when on a mandatory basis you take time off to celebrate with friends and family.
 Whether due to pagan traditions, the generally dark Scandinavian winters or an urge to socialize during a time when travel inside the countries isn’t always so inviting, it is there, and it is important to make the most of it.
-In case we miss touching base with you again prior to the actual days - wishing you just this, this Christmas.

 While children are probably most focused on Santa’s visit, for a majority of adults the food has an integral role.
 Christmas food has always been especially important to us, and this will not change.
 Christmas is based on traditions that go back decades and centuries, and each family has developed its own “rituals” for this important holiday period.
 What we do have in common is that certain ingredients and components appear in virtually every Christmas buffet.
 This goes back to how we used to make use of everything that was available at Christmas time.
 This, in combination with modern-day preserving methods, has resulted in a number of traditions.